Educational Content by Dr. Sam Muslin

 Paleontologists have learned many things about dinosaurs by studying the fossilized remains of their bones and teeth.
 By studying the teeth of dinosaurs, scientists can find important clues about what the different types of dinosaurs ate and how they got their food.
 Dinosaurs that ate meat needed teeth that were as sharp as knives.
 Dinosaurs that ate plants needed special teeth that would pull the leaves off of branches and grind them up.
-Each tooth served a special purpose to help a dinosaur eat.
+Some dinosaurs had overbites, much like human overbites.
+Each dinosaur tooth served a special purpose to help a dinosaur eat.

 Dinosaurs were alive during the Mesozoic Era, which began around 230 million years ago.
 The Mesozoic Era has three different periods in it, which are the Triassic Period, the Jurassic Period, and the Cretaceous Period.
 Dinosaurs were all different sizes, with some as small as a chicken and others that weighed almost 90 tons.
 Some dinosaurs were carnivores, which are animals that eat meat, while others were herbivores, which are animals that eat plants.
 A few dinosaurs were omnivores, which means that they ate both plants and meat.